thorenscientific/documentation/docs/learning/converter_connectivity_tutorial/index.rst

 ..
 NOTE::

-   On Python Versions - We're using Python 3 (3.9.2 in Kuiper 2022_r2 to be specific.)
+   On Python Versions - We're using Python 3.
 So if you're installing on your remote host, make sure to get a recent version of Python 3.
 Previous Kuiper Linux releases had multiple Python versions installed, defaulting to Python 2.x.
 The current Kuiper Linux defaults to Python 3 so this is no longer an issue, but for historical curiosity the procedure for setting the default to Python 3 is to run the following commands:

    .. shell::